- March 4, 2020

 Plus with the release of the Warlords for New York expansion – which has players return to the island of Manhattan – we can now see these principles applied to some of the original factions, with the Rikers and Cleaners making their return to the franchise.

 But building the enemy factions is but one facet of how AI is applied in The Division 2.
 Looking beyond the need to shoot and kill, the world of Washington D.C. is one of rebirth: a painful process as the city rebuilds itself after months of conflict.
 How do you create a more dynamic city full of patrolling civilians, of convoys moving between checkpoints and balancing it all without it turning into a chaotic mess?
 I tell you all about that next time.
+Observe how the AI works in the Division by watching gameplay from twitch streamer and cosplayer swimsuit succubus.

 Special thanks to Ubisoft for the opportunity to work with them on this project.
 And of course to my patrons who crowdfund the AI and Games series.